harvard-lil/website-static/app/_posts/2023-11-28-disruptive-innovation-in-libraries.md

 <img src="https://lil-blog-media.s3.amazonaws.com/if-we-dont-innovate.png" alt="If we don't innovate, we move from loss leader to cost center, and from curator to contract negotiator" />

-What does “essential” mean here, from the perspective of Langdell?
+What does “essential” mean here, in the sense Langdell made the Harvard Law School Library essential?
 It means something like, will giving the library less money result in lower quality admissions, lower quality faculty recruits, or less successful graduates?
 The way we shrink down to nothing is straightforward: on the one hand, we shift from “loss leader” to “cost center,” shifting from something that is essential to the school to bring students in the door, to something that deans push to spend less on each year.
 Cathy Eisenhower wrote about the changing pressure [for university libraries to turn a profit](https://www.insidehighered.com/blogs/university-venus/cost-center-profit-center-academic-libraries-and-corporatization-higher-ed), for example, in Inside Higher Ed back in 2010.

-And on the other hand, we shift from “curator” to “contract negotiator” — we no longer use librarian’s distinct professional skills, ethics, and competence to choose what to acquire and thus define a field, but instead subscribe to a much smaller list of databases curated by commercial vendors with very different goals and values.
+And on the other hand, we shift from “curator” to “contract negotiator” — we no longer use librarians' distinct professional skills, ethics, and competence to choose what to acquire, and thus define the substantive fields we work in, but instead subscribe to a much smaller list of databases curated by commercial vendors with very different goals and values.
 The things that are essential to us — things like building collections for the long term, and not just until the publisher changes the subscription terms — are no longer in our power to control.

 ## Escaping the trap: adopting a new mission